19th January 2017

 Disneyland is one of the ultimate places to take your kids before they grow up.
 There are several Disney resorts scattered across the world, and although they can be expensive to visit in peak season, Disneyland Paris is a cheaper option because it's so easy to get to from the UK.

 From incredible themed rides, to seeing the Disney Animation Studios, and meeting the characters themselves, there’s endless amounts of fun to be had all over the park.
 This year is the 25th anniversary of Disneyland Paris opening, so it’s the perfect time to visit.
 There are plenty of offers available to celebrate the anniversary, and if you book early you can get up to two days and nights free, which includes accommodation in one of the Disney hotels and entry to the park.
-If you’re not keen on the idea of tackling a busy airport with the kids, then the Eurostar is a great option for traveling to Disneyland.
+If you’re not keen on the idea of tackling a busy airport with the kids, then the Eurostar is a great option for travelling to Disneyland.
 Once you’ve checked in at St Pancras station in London, you can sit back and enjoy the journey, and you’ll be able to bring back plenty of souvenirs with the generous luggage allowance.
-One-way journeys start at just £36, and kids under the age of four go free.

 Whichever destination you end up visiting, it’s important to make sure you have comprehensive travel insurance for all of the family.
 This way, you’re protected for essentials such as medical expenses, delays, and baggage loss.
 Asda Money offer great value travel insurance, and cover up to three children per adult travelling for free.
 If you’ve got any questions about our travel insurance policies, then feel free to call us on 0800 138 2373 and we’ll be happy to help.